Boardgames

 This simplicity is great.
 You can download, explain, carry, play or pause these games instantly.

-Additionally, they are language-independent.
+Additionally, they are often language-independent (not always).
 Only one person needs to understand English to read the rules, all other files don’t have (essential) text.

 View the full list >>